Modelling the shape of thermal pulses from low temperature detectors: Signal templates for low temperature detectors

-The pulse shape in the time-domain $h(t)$ is obtained with the Laplace inverse transform of the transfer function $H(s)$, and considering the {\it{Pretrigger}} ($t_0$) as a time shift.
-Moreover variable values for {\it{Baseline}} ($B$) and amplitude ({\it{A}}) are considered.
+The pulse shape in the time-domain $h(t)$ is obtained with the Laplace inverse transform of the transfer function $H(s)$, including the start time $t_0$, the baseline {\it{B}} and amplitude {\it{A}} as additional parameters.
 The pulse response in the time domain is then given by equation:

 {}

 This template gives a good representation of the pulse shape.
 Two examples are reported in the figures below.
 In Fig.\ref{fig:example2pRe_LD}, the pulse from a Germanium Light Detector (Ge-LD) read by an NTD \cite{Beeman:2013zva}, is reported.
 The Ge-LD (44 mm diameter and 175 $\mu$m thickness) is operated at $\sim$\,20\,mK, it faces the main absorber and converts the scintillation photons into phonons; the phonons in the LD are then converted into an electric signal via a NTD thermistor.
 In Fig.\ref{fig:example2pRe_microTeO}, it is shown the pulse from a TeO$_2$ cubic calorimeter of dimensions $1 \times 1 \times 1$ $cm^3$, coupled with an NTD, glued on a copper holder.\\ It is not the aim of this paper to discuss the physical meaning of the two poles describing the pulses.
 However we want to focus on the potential of this approach in building accurate templates for both heat and light LTD detectors.